bakpakin/Fennel/macros.md

 the macro system does not enforce this.

-Note that the `with-weapons-check` and `with-open2` examples above take an arbitrary number of arguments using `...` which get treated as the "body" of the macro.
+Note that the `with-weapons-check` and `with-open2` examples above take an arbitrary number of arguments using `& body` which get unpacked as the body of the macro.
 Picking a name that begins with `with-` or `def` for macros like this will make it clearer that their bodies should be indented with two spaces instead of like normal function calls.